Randomized, Open Label, Clinical Study of the Targeted Therapy, Palbociclib, to Treat Metastatic Breast Cancer (PATINA)

 - ARM II: Standard endocrine and anti-HER2-based therapy alone

-Patients continue on treatment until cancer worsens.
-After this, patients are followed every 6 months for 5 years from starting study.
+Patients continue on treatment until cancer worsens and are followed every 6 months for 5 years from starting study.

 Key Participation Requirements: